CORSMAL/Benchmark/README.md

-This repository contains the official baseline for setup 1 (S1) and setup 2 (S2) described in the manuscript titled [Paper](https://ieeexplore.ieee.org/document/8968407 "Benchmark for Human-to-Robot Handovers of Unseen Containers with Unknown Filling") accepted to IEEE RA-L.
+This repository contains the official baseline for setup 1 (S1) and setup 2 (S2) described in the manuscript titled [Benchmark for Human-to-Robot Handovers of Unseen Containers with Unknown Filling](https://ieeexplore.ieee.org/document/8968407 "AA") accepted to IEEE RA-L.

 ## Benchmark